Rainier-Digital-Solutions/rds-2.0/content/blogs/how-slow-websites-are-losing-you-customers-and-rankings.md

 ## Google's Need for Speed

 Let's talk about Google—the gatekeeper to the digital kingdom. **Google's algorithms consider page loading speed as a ranking factor**.
 In simple terms, slow websites are penalized in search results, making it challenging for potential customers to find you.
-In fact, Google reported that as page load time goes from one second to five seconds, the probability of bounce increases by 90%[^2^].
+In fact, <a href="https://www.thinkwithgoogle.com/marketing-strategies/app-and-mobile/mobile-page-speed-new-industry-benchmarks/" target="_blank" rel="noopener noreferrer follow" class="font-bold underline decoration-primary">Google reported that as page load time goes from one second to five seconds, the probability of bounce increases by 90%</a>.

 ## The Mobile-First World

 In an era where we're glued to our smartphones, mobile-friendliness is not just a bonus; it's imperative. **Slow-loading websites are even more agonizing on mobile devices** with limited bandwidth and processing power. **Google's mobile-first indexing means that a slow mobile site can harm your overall search rankings**, impacting both mobile and desktop search results.
-Research indicates that ***53%*** of **mobile site visitors leave a page that takes longer than three seconds to load**[^3^].
+Research indicates that <a href="https://blog.google/products/admanager/the-need-for-mobile-speed/#:~:text=3...&text=Slow%20page%20load%20times%20are,than%203%20seconds%20to%20load&text=One%20out%20of%20two%20people,in%20less%20than%202%20seconds&text=46%25%20of%20people%20say%20that,the%20web%20on%20mobile%20devices" target="_blank" rel="noopener noreferrer follow" class="font-bold underline decoration-primary">***53%*** of **mobile site visitors leave a page that takes longer than three seconds to load**.</a>

 ## Custom Websites: Speed Demons for Your Business